ADU Guide

 Determining Eligibility

-Each single-family detached lot is permitted one accessory dwelling unit in addition to the primary dwelling unit, except that lots having a duplex or triplex may not have an ADU.
-An ADU is not permitted on a lot with a single-family attached dwelling unit, a duplex, triplex or multi-family dwelling units, unless otherwise permitted by the zoning district.
+Each single-family detached lot is permitted two accessory dwelling units in addition to the primary dwelling unit, except that lots having a duplex or triplex may not have an ADU.
+Some properties can have three ADUs if they meet size and other requirements.

 An ADU is subject to the development regulations of Section 706.A.: Chapter 7 Development Standards of General Applicability | Phoenix Zoning Ordinance (municipal.codes)